-Here are a few facts that back our statement:
+Here are a few facts that back up our statement:

 1) Digital signage allows you to update your messages and publish them on screens from various locations simultaneously, with a few clicks of your mouse and at no extra- cost.
 Besides that, your communications are always timely and relevant as you can refresh your screens a few times a day or week, either by publishing new content or by streaming live data such as news or Twitter feeds.